German May Day Traditions – Fun and interesting facts about the First of May in Germany

 Sweet woodruff plants and flower

-The flowers of the month of May are the dog-rose or Rosa Canina (it resembles the dog tree but is softer and more of a bush) and the lily of the valley, which in Germany is called the Maigloeckchen (little May Bell).
+May’s flowers are the dog-rose or Rosa Canina (it resembles the dog tree but is softer and more of a bush) and the lily of the valley, which in Germany is called the Maigloeckchen (little May Bell).
 It is a symbol of purity—bringing luck in love and the return of happiness.

 Lily of the valley flowers